By Jim Neff

 For 2015/2016, Caberfae Peaks bolstered its snowmaking, given the Blackmer Day Lodge a new color scheme and improved the table management program, and added new adult rental skis and new snowboard equipment rentals.

-The big change for 2016/2017 is the addition of a brand new triple chairlift, The Vista, on North Peak.
-This replaces the old Club double chair and gives better access to North peak for both novices and experts.
+The big change for 2016/2017 was the addition of a brand new triple chairlift, The Vista, on North Peak.
+This replaced the old Club double chair and gives better access to North peak for both novices and experts.

-The upgrades for the 2017-2018 season continue to change the look and feel of the resort.
-The way in to Caberfae is now atop a newly improved road that is twenty percent wider.
+The upgrades for the 2017-2018 season continued to change the look and feel of the resort.
+The way in to Caberfae was changed with an improved road that is twenty percent wider.
 The first thing you'll see will be the new balconies on the McKenzie hotel, the addition of timber trusses and a renovated exterior.
 Underfoot you'll reap the benefits of increased snowmaking and the addition to the snow grooming fleet, a Prinoth BR 350 snow grooming vehicle.

 These changes have given the resort a new identity and attitude, something that surprises skiers returning to Caberfae after a several year hiatus and delights skiers visiting the resort for the first time.
 The original Michigan destination ski resort is is better than ever.